n7s/font-autonym/README.md

 This font is derived from the Noto Sans open font released under the SIL Open Font License.

-Proof are provided along with a demo webpage making use of the font.
+Proofs are provided along with a demo webpage making use of the font.

 Enjoy!